WA Resident Scholarships for First-Year Students

 Scholarships are awarded for incoming Fall Quarter students only.

 Western Washington University is committed to providing an excellent education at an affordable cost.
-Our review and awarding process recognizes that each student’s experience cannot be summarized by a single number.

 Please keep in mind that most scholarships are one-year awards, though some are for multiple years.